 - iPhone 12 Pro Max

-Upcoming models like the iPhone 13 series and those to follow are likely to feature this technology as well.
+Upcoming models are likely to feature this technology as well.
 It is safe to say that you do not have to worry about whether any future iPhone model will have wireless charging or not.

 Which Other Apple Devices Have Wireless Charging?